benthayer15/Ben-s-Portfolio/README.md

                        answered is, what do such "spring-gravity" orbits look like?
 By tuning the various parameters, one can get some very interesting behavior here.
 The equations of motion were obtained by the Lagrangian method, and then the algorithm solves these equations through a simple (Euler) numerical scheme.

+Geometry-proof-code and
+Proof__Dr_Gerlach-2:   A professor challenged our class to come up with a proof of a given statement involving the normal vectors to
+                       polygons/polyhedra as he could not figure out why it was true, and this is the proof I produced, written up in TeX and edited in Overleaf, as a demonstration of basic LaTeX abilities.
+The "Proof__Dr_Gerlach-2" file is the .pdf version, and Geometry-proof-code is my code.

   -----------------------------------------------------------------------------------------------------------------------------

 Thanks for stopping by!
 Email me if you have any questions at: ben.thayer15@gmail.com or thayer.80@osu.edu.